-See the table under "Stock Options and Other Compensation Securities" above for details of the stock options granted to the Corporation's non-executive directors under the Stock Option Plan as of December 31, 2019.
+See the table under "Stock Options and Other Compensation Securities" above for details of the stock options granted to the Corporation's non-executive directors under the Stock Option Plan during the fiscal year ended December 31, 2020.

 The directors may also be reimbursed for actual expenses reasonably incurred by them in the performance of their duties as directors.